ComputerMaster1st/EdGPS/README.md

 If you wish to download & compile from source, please be sure to have the [.NETCore 3.0 SDK](https://dotnet.microsoft.com/download) installed and have knowledge on using it.

 ## Start E:D GPS
 To launch the GPS, find & run "EdGps.exe".
 All builds are self-contained.
 This means you do not need to download any additional software.
+When you first launch, the GPS will begin auto-building all the system data from the journal logs.
+This process will take some time depending on how many & how big the logs are.

 ## How to turn off voice?
 When you launch the GPS, it'll generate a `config.json` file.
 Inside, change the value of `VoiceEnabled` from `true` to `false`.